 Walking the Denali Park Road

-Read Lucy Tyrrell's stories about section-hiking the Denali Park Road during summer 2012.
+Read Lucy Tyrrell's stories about section-hiking the Denali Park Road.

-For the sixth consecutive year, Denali's Research Administrator, is walking the 92 miles of the park road--in sections or stages over the summer in her non-work time.
-Typically she boards a shuttle bus west, walks 7-12 miles, and catches a bus back to the park entrance.
+In 2013, for the seventh consecutive year, Denali's Research Administrator, walked the 92 miles of the park road--in sections or stages over the summer in her non-work time.
+Typically, for any given walk, she boards a shuttle bus west, walks 7-12 miles, and catches a bus back to the park entrance.
 She doesn't walk the sections in a particular order, and walks sometimes east to west, and sometimes west to east.

 Get off a shuttle bus and walk for some miles!
 Choose the section of road, and whether to walk west to east or east to west, with help from the road elevation profile.
 Ask a ranger or bus driver for suggestions.
 Know how to respect wildlife and stay safe.
 Bring water, snacks, warm clothes and rain gear, and a bus schedule.